 4. ALGORITHM-EDGECLUSTER

-In this section, we first show one toy example to illustrate the intuition of our proposed edge-centric clustering scheme EdgeCluster, and then present one feasible solution to handle large-scale networks.
+In this section, we first show an example (toy network) to illustrate the intuition of our proposed edge-centric clustering scheme EdgeCluster, and then present one feasible solution to handle huge networks.

 4.1 Edge-centric view